Dosing & Administration

 Get your patients started on VYJUVEK with Krystal Connect™ patient support

-Get StartedVYJUVEK is a topical gel indicated for the treatment of wounds in patients 6 months of age and older with dystrophic epidermolysis bullosa (DEB) with mutation(s) in the collagen type VII (COL7A1) gene.
+Get StartedVYJUVEK is a topical gel indicated for the treatment of wounds in adult and pediatric patients (from birth) with dystrophic epidermolysis bullosa (DEB) with mutation(s) in the collagen type VII alpha 1 chain (COL7A1) gene.

 WARNINGS AND PRECAUTIONS